2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 What are your tips for a company that wants to set up SPIFFs?

-First of all, you should not make challenges for the sake of making challenges, you should start with an objective, a problem and then launch the challenge from that.
+Firstly, you should not do challenges for the sake of making challenges, you should start with an objective, a problem and then launch the challenge from that.

 Finally, communication is a very important point, whether it is before, during or after the challenge, and to make sure to bring animation to create a constant dynamic.